 - Massachusetts LGBTQ Bar Association: Lambda sends a student representative to the association’s monthly meetings, keeping them informed about current Lambda initiatives and ensuring that Lambda is up-to-date on the happenings at local schools and professional organizations, providing mentorship and other networking opportunities with other openly LGBTQ Massachusetts lawyers.

-- Firm Partnerships: Law firms from throughout the country regularly visit and recruit Lambda members, hosting 1L dinners throughout the Spring and special events during the Early Interview Program for 2Ls, and by participating in an annual “Out in the Workplace” panel.
+- Firm Partnerships: Law firms from throughout the country regularly visit and recruit Lambda members, hosting 1L dinners throughout the spring, organizing special events for 2Ls during the Early Interview Program, and participating in events like the “Out in the Workplace” panel.

 The critical mass of LGBTQ students here at Harvard truly constitutes a community rather than just another small group, and there are ample opportunities to find peers and allies with similar interests.
 Throughout the year, Lambda hosts numerous events providing members the chance to meet, bond, and just have fun.
 Examples of events hosted in the past year have included: